CodaBool/p14-financial-tracker/README.md

 > Live sample viewable [here](http://p14.codabool.com)
 # About
 This is a self-host financial tracker.
 Ideal for single goal tracking with multiple people involved making contributions.
 The app is built using Next.js, Mongodb and uses next-auth for authentication.
-Authentication tokens by default expire after a year to allow long sessions.

 Open Source and free.
 Own your own data, and secure it with login based authentication.
 Deploy it yourself locally or use the Vercel platform combined with MongoDB Atlas.

-# 🖊️ Details
-> I have written a post about why and how this was created [here](https://codabool.com/blog/18)

 # Self-host
-This project can be self-hosted for use.
-Follow the steps below
+This project can be self-hosted!
+Follow the steps below:

 ## Requirements
 - node